seltmann/2017-04-21-ucsb/_episodes/setting-up-for-R.md

 B. Download the data files that we will be using for the R portion of the workshop by clicking [here](http://swcarpentry.github.io/r-novice-inflammation/files/r-novice-inflammation-data.zip).

 C. Unzip these files and move the resulting `data` folder into your `workshop` folder.
+If the `data` folder is in your `Downloads` directory you can use

+    mv ~/Downloads/data ~/Desktop/workshop

 D. `cd` into your `workshop` folder (if you are not already there) and initialize it as a Git repo